Crashprn/CS_5060/Midterm/README.md

 ![image](Figures/NoVolInjection.png)

-* American:
+* American
-    + Profit: $21,273
+    + Profit: $36,281
-    + Store Price: - $7055
+    + Store Price: $645

-* European:
+* European
-    + Profit: $72,839
+    + Profit: $101,626
-    + Store Price: - $23,321
+    + Store Price: $2,375

 ### What is the value to us of a American lease-to-own contract?

-The lease-to-own or american option provides the smallest store profit and best store selling price over 10,000 iterations.
+The lease-to-own or american option provides the smallest store profit and smallest store selling price over 10,000 iterations.
 The smallest store profit is due to the early selling of the stores which causes the stores to lose profit from merchandise.
-The best store price is due to the algorithm being able to sell the store before it becomes too negative.
-However, after running the code multiple times the opposite is true when the inflation doesn't out pace the drift.
-In these cases, the american option tends to make less in both store profit and store selling price.
+The worst store price is due to the seller being able to sell at any point which introduces uncertainty into the price.
+However, after running the code multiple times the opposite is true when the inflation out paces the drift of the price.
+Allowing the American style option to sell the store for less of a loss because it can be sold at any time.

 ### How does it compare to the standard lease-to-own?

 The standard lease to own greatly out performs profit the American style option because the is market fairly stable and the profit coming into the store from merchandise largely out produces the loss in value of the store.
-It does not perform as well as the American option in store price because the store cannot be sold until the very end of the lease.
+It performs better in the case with inflation less than the drift because the average price of the property is always going up and the seller doesn't sell early.
 Thus, if inflation out paces the appreciation of the property the store will always be sold at a loss.